September 25, 2023

 Charter School Authorizing Board Announces Initial Public Meeting

-The Wyoming Charter School Authorizing Board (WCSAB) will conduct its first meeting starting at 1:00 p.m. on July 17th.
+The Wyoming Charter School Authorizing Board will conduct its first meeting starting at 1:00 p.m. on July 17th.
 The board will undergo training on the history of charter schools in Wyoming, board etiquette, and will work to establish its operating procedures.
 The meeting will be held virtually and will be available to the public to join.

 July 12, 2023